 The project will focus on three key areas: how trust within and between social groups towards governance institutions emerges in contexts of rising inequality; how trust in unequal societies shapes governance outcomes through factors such as political behaviour and social mobilisation; and the manner in which changes to these factors can sometimes result in inclusive governance outcomes and the breakdown of governance in others.

-Research will focus on a set of countries – Colombia, Ethiopia and Pakistan – where democratic institutions have faced considerable challenges, including political violence at times.
+Research will focus on a set of countries – Colombia, Mozambique and Pakistan – where democratic institutions have faced considerable challenges, including political violence at times.
 Comparisons will be made with Spain, a country where democratic governance is well established but where economic pressures in recent times have increased social and political tensions.
 Specific objectives of the project include to:

 - Bring together valuable inter-disciplinary knowledge to provide new theoretical insights on how trust within and between social groups and towards institutions of governance shapes the relationship between economic inequalities and governance outcomes in unstable democracies.

 - Offer new comparative empirical evidence, based on secondary data and primary data collection through mixed methods, on how trust shapes trajectories of governance in unequal and unstable democracies.